-At Double Mountain, we create bold and flavorful dry ciders.
-These include 2 year-round, 5 rotating seasonals, numerous small-batch, and several reserves.
+At Double Mountain, we create bold, flavorful, and award-winning dry ciders.
+These include two year-round, five rotating seasonals, numerous small-batch, and several reserves.
 Note that not all of our ciders are packaged in bottles and our tap list at both taprooms is constantly changing.
 For an up to date list of our current tap offerings, please visit either taproom.

 For our flagship cider, we kept it simple and local.
 Newtown’s and old-world cider apples from the Double Mountain Orchard are pressed and fermented on a house yeast strain.
 We gave it plenty of time to dry out and develop wondrous aromas of juicy pear, lychee, green fruit, and chamomile.
 It finishes tart, crisp, dry, and quenching.